What Is Medicare Supplement Plan G?

 icon

 You can get a Medicare Supplement plan starting in the first month that your Medicare Part B coverage is active.
-You have six months to sign up.
+You then have six months to sign up.
 This is called Medigap open enrollment, and it's the best time to buy a Medigap policy, since you will get the lowest rates and can't be denied coverage.

 icon